Fast dynamical similarity analysis: Results

 Then, data from each system can be structured into Hankel matrices ($H_{x}$, $H_{y}$).
 The delay embedding effectively lifts the nonlinear dynamics into a higher-dimensional space where, according to Koopman theory (in the limit of infinite-dimensional embeddings), they can be approximated as linear \citep{arbabi2017ergodic,brunton2021modernkoopmantheorydynamical}:

 where $H_x^T = U_x \Sigma_x V_x^T$ is the singular value decomposition (SVD) of the transposed Hankel matrix, $H$; $\Sigma$, and $V$ are the standard SVD components; $r$ denotes the chosen truncation rank; $V_x[:,1:r]$ consists of the first \(r\) columns of \(V_x\); $A_x$ is the matrix that provides the approximate linear dynamics in the reduced subspace, and $V'_{x,r}$ represents the next predicted step in this coordinate space.
 The resulting data matrices represent the approximated linear dynamics.
 This numerical methodology, also known as the Dynamic Mode Decomposition (DMD), serves as a practical method for analyzing complex nonlinear dynamics through a linear approximation \citep{brunton2017chaos}.
 The DMD matrix $A$ is typically decomposed into eigenvectors and eigenvalues, which capture core dynamic properties of the data.
-Theoretically, the DMD seeks a finite approximate of the Koopman operator \citep{arbabi2017ergodic,brunton2021modernkoopmantheorydynamical} that linearizes the evolution of \textit{functions} on the state space.
+Theoretically, the DMD seeks a finite approximate of the Koopman operator \citep{arbabi2017ergodic,brunton2021modernkoopmantheorydynamical} that linearize the evolution of \textit{functions} on the state space.
 The DMD identifies a linear operator that can estimate the system's dynamics in the next time step \( t+\Delta t \), \( X_{(t + \Delta t)} = A X_{(t)} \).
-For the lifting and linearization step, the original DSA employed delay embeddings combined with DMD.
-However, the general framework of DSA is not limited to this specific choice of embedding.
-Other approaches (such as kernel methods, neural network encoders, or alternative Koopman operator approximations) can likewise be used to map nonlinear dynamics into a space where linear comparisons are meaningful.
+In previous studies \citep{arbabi2017ergodic, brunton2017chaos, ostrow2023beyond, kamiya2024koopman} the lifting step has often been instantiated using delay-coordinate (Hankel) embeddings followed by DMD/Hankel-DMD (HAVOK) to obtain a finite-dimensional Koopman approximation.
+Here, we adopt the same practical Koopman-embedding strategy; however, we emphasize that the broader operator-alignment view \citep[that is not limited to this choice, kernel methods, neural encoders, or alternative Koopman approximations can likewise map nonlinear dynamics into a representation where linear operator comparisons are meaningful; also see, ][]{ostrow2026gdsacosyne}.
 On the next step, the linear dynamics approximations $A_{x}, A_{y}$, are compared using a modified Procrustes analysis tailored specifically for vector fields (Procrustes Analysis over Vector Fields, PAVF):

 where \(C\) is the transformation that best aligns \(A_x\) and \(A_y\), $O(n)$ is the group of n-dimensional orthonormal matrices $(C^T C = I)$, $F$ denotes the Frobenius norm, and $X$, $Y$ are two given data matrices.
 This metric measures the similarity between each system's dynamics, invariant to orthogonal transformations.
 An angular form of this metric can also be utilized, which can be computed as: